bioio-devs/bioio/docs/OVERVIEW.md

 that support the file types you are using.
 For example, if attempting to read `.ome.tiff` and `.zarr` files you'll want to install the `bioio-ome-tiff` & `bioio-ome-zarr` packages alongside `bioio` (ex. `pip install bioio bioio-ome-zarr bioio-ome-tiff`).
 BioIO will then determine which reader to use for which file automatically.

-This is a list of currently known and maintained reader plug-ins available:
+This is a list of currently known and maintained reader plug-ins available, however other plug-ins may be available outside of these:
 <table>
   <tr>
     <th>Package</th>